50+ Sample Demand Letter Templates – Free PDF, Word Example

 What is a Demand Letter?

 A demand letter is a legal document used when one individual or company wants to make a formal financial claim against another.
 It is usually the first step taken in a civil lawsuit and typically outlines the details of the complaint, including the amount of money being requested, whether damages are part of the claim, and a timeline for when payment must be received.
-It should also include an explicit warning that further legal remedies will be pursued if payment is not made in full by the set deadline.
-It is important that demand letters contain sufficient evidence backing up the individual’s or organization’s claims in order to maintain any type of legal standing for potential future proceedings.

 When and Why to Send a Demand Letter